ericpruitt/emus/README.md

 escaped characters.
 The "--bold-escapes" option is ignored if "-v" is not specified since it may conflict with escape sequences present in the input.

+#### coreutils-9.4-escape-shell-metacharacters.patch ####

+Add support for a new "--quoting-style" value, "escape-shell-metacharacters", which will backslash-escape shell metacharacters.

 #### coreutils-9.4-pw_name-from-environment.patch ####

 If the current user's information cannot be queried from the password database,